puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

 * --version:
   Print the puppet version number and exit.

-* --preview_env <ENV-NAME>:
+* --preview_environment <ENV-NAME>
-  Makes the preview compilation take place in the given <ENV>.
+  Makes the preview compilation take place in the given <ENV-NAME>.
+  Uses facts obtained from the configured facts terminus to compile the catalog.

+* --baseline_environment <ENV-NAME>
+  Makes the baseline compilation take place in the given <ENV-NAME>.
+This overrides the environment set for the node via an ENC.
-  Uses facts contained in the $vardir/yaml/ directory to compile the catalog.
+  Uses facts obtained from the configured facts terminus to compile the catalog.
+  Note that the puppet setting '-environment' cannot be used to achieve the same effect.

 * --view summary | diff | baseline | preview | baseline_log | preview_log | none
   Specifies what will be output on stdout; the catalog diff, one of the two